SolsticeMoon/Snowblind_prompt/README.md

 ---

 ### Decoding a Message
-1. Upload a Spectre-encoded `.docx` file.
+1. Upload a Spectre-encoded `.docx` file to a ChatGPT-4o conversation or **Project Space** that has been Spectre-enabled.
 2. Provide the decoding password:
    ```
    NationalAcrobat